kmwine02/homework10-team-profile-generator/README.md

   Repo instructions: Once all of the dependencies have been installed, run "node index.js" from the terminal and it will run you through prompts to enter information about your team.

   ## License
-  This project is licensed under the None license.
+  This project doesn't have a license.

   ## Contributing
   Contributing is not allowed at this time.